joe-fuentes/bamazon/README.md

 4. This database was populated with 10 different products.

 5. A Node application was created called `bamazonCustomer.js`.
+Running this application, by typing...

+$ node bamazonCustomer.js

-Running this application will first display all of the items available for sale.
-Include the ids, names, and prices of products for sale.
+...on GitBash's command prompt will first display a table that will show all of the items available for sale.
+Including the ids, names, and prices of products for sale.

 6. The app then prompts users with two messages.